hypertrack/backend-nodejs/README.md

 ### Heroku setup

 This project is set up to be deployed to Heroku within seconds.
 You need a Heroku account.
 All you need to do is to click on the one-click-deploy button below.
-It will provision the following services and add-ons:
+It will provide the following services and add-ons:

 - Web Dyno - to run the server on Heroku (free)
 - NodeJS buildpack - to run NodeJS/ExpressJS on Heroku (free)